Performance measures for the two-node queue with finite buffers: Proposed approximation scheme

 The variables in Problem $1$ are the functions $\bar{F}(n)$, $G(n)$ and the parameters are $F(n), \bar{m}(n), q_{k(n), e_s}$ and $D_s^t(n)$ for $n \in S$, $s = 1,2$.
 Hence, Problem $1$ is a linear programming problem over two non-negative variables $\bar{F}(n)$ and $G(n)$ for every $n \in S$.

 This linear program has infinitely many constraints because we have unbounded time horizon.
 We will first bound the bias term $D^t_s(n)$ uniformly over $t$.
 Then we have a linear program with a finite number of variables and constraints.
 However, further reduction is still needed because the number of variables and constraints will increase rapidly if $L_1$ and $L_2$, which define the size of the state space, increase.
 Our contribution is to reduce Problem $1$ to a linear programming problem where the number of variables and constraints does not depend on the size of the finite state space.
+By doing so, we will achieve a constant complexity in the parameters $L_1$ and $L_2$, as opposed to, for instance, the matrix geometric method which has cubic complexity.

 We now verify that the objective in Problem $1$ is indeed an upper bound on the performance measure $\mathcal{F}$.
 Consider $D_{(0,0)}^t(n) = 0$, $D_{-e_s}^t(n) = -D^t_{e_s}(n - e_s)$ for $s = 1,2$ and \eqref{eq:boundaryE}, it follows directly that~\eqref{eq:LPS1E} is equivalent to~\eqref{eq:requirementE}.
 Therefore, it follows from Theorem~\ref{thm:vandijkE} that the objective of Problem $1$ provides an upper bound on $\mathcal{F}$.